-The international Argo array now includes 1572 floats (Figure 2, from http://argo.jcommops.org) compared with 1045 active floats a year earlier.
-This represents slightly more than one-half of the 3000 float array planned for completion by the end of 2006.
-Float deployments increased steeply in the past year, especially in the remote sparsely sampled regions.
+The international Argo array now includes over 2200 floats (Figure 2, from http://argo.jcommops.org) compared with 1572 active floats a year earlier.
+This represents slightly more than two-thirds of the 3000 float array planned for completion by the end of 2006.
+Float deployments increased dramatically in the past two years, especially in the remote sparsely sampled regions.
 Much of this was due to collaborations with the National Institute of Water and Atmospheric Research in New Zealand using the research vessel KAHAROA.
-AOML partnerships with Brazil, Argentina and South Africa will provide deployment opportunities in the South Atlantic Ocean in 2005 and the links with NIWA will continue enabling continued coverage of the remote and logistically difficult South Pacific.
+AOML partnerships with Brazil, Argentina and South Africa will provide deployment opportunities in the South Atlantic Ocean in 2006 and the links with NIWA will continue enabling continued coverage of the remote and logistically difficult South Pacific.

-The northern hemisphere bias of the array is diminishing (53% in NH).
+The northern hemisphere bias of the array has, basically, disappeared with 52% of the active floats now in the southern hemisphere.
 Data are being used by at least 12 operational centers worldwide, and by a broad community of researchers.
 The Argo Data Management System is operating, delivering profiles in near real-time to operational and other users via the GTS and the internet.
 The ability to produce scientific-quality data has been demonstrated and is starting to be implemented for all floats with public internet distribution.

-Figure 2: The Argo Array as of 31 December 2004 (786 US floats in Red)
+Figure 2: The Argo Array as of 30 November 2005 (US floats in Green)